-The 72x72 AV router contains two internal AC to -48V power supplies for system power provision, with each supply feeding a separate -48V input on the cards in the system.
-Full redundancy is accomplished with separate power rails inside the frame, with only one supply required to run a fully loaded system.
+The 72 x 72 AV router contains two internal AC to -48V power supplies for system power provision, with each supply feeding a separate -48V input on the cards in the system.
+Full redundancy is accomplished with separate power rails inside the frame, with only one supply required to run a fully-loaded system.

-Unlike the other Series 2 routers, this router does not contain a Frame Controller Module card.Instead, the FCM functionality is built onto the video crosspoint cards.
-This functionality includes monitoring of the local boards, power supplies and temperature, reporting the results to rMan.
-Note that even if no video switching is desired, at least one video crosspoint card must be installed to serve the FCM function in the router.
+Unlike the other Series 2 routers, this router does not contain a Frame Controller Module card.
+Instead, the FCM functionality is built onto the video crosspoint cards.
+This functionality includes monitoring of the local boards, power supplies, and temperature, reporting the results to rMan.

+NOTE: Even if no video switching is desired (e.g. audio router only), at least one video crosspoint card must be installed to serve the FCM function in the router.

-The 72x72 AV router contains two slots for video crosspoint cards; a primary and a redundant, and two slots for audio TDM crosspoint cards (primary and a redundant).
-There are two types of video crosspoint cards; the 121337-1 Deluxe crosspoint card and the 121337-2 basic crosspoint card.
-The basic crosspoint card contains a 72x72 crosspoint chip, while the Deluxe crosspoint card contains a larger 144x144 crosspoint chip, allowing the system to run as a rectangular array rather than square.
+The 72 x 72 AV router contains two slots for video crosspoint cards; a primary and a redundant, and two slots for audio TDM crosspoint cards (primary and a redundant).
+There are two types of video crosspoint cards: the 121337-1 Deluxe crosspoint card and the 121337-2 basic crosspoint card.
+The basic crosspoint card contains a 72 x 72 crosspoint chip, while the Deluxe crosspoint card contains a larger 144 x 144 crosspoint chip, allowing the system to run as a rectangular array rather than as a square.
 With the Deluxe crosspoint, the system can be configured to run as a 12 in by 132 out, or a 132 in by 12 out, or any mix in between.
-The 72x72 router also contains a Video Monitor Matrix that is integral to the Video crosspoint card with an optional H.264 streaming output of this monitor matrix.
+The 72 x 72 router also contains a Video Monitor Matrix that is integral to the Video crosspoint card with an optional H.264 streaming output of this monitor matrix.

 Audio switching within this system is accomplished with a redundant pair of 121338-1 audio crosspoint cards.
-These cards carry the standard 121285-1 Audio Timebase Module and 121295-1 TDM Audio Crosspoint Module to generate system references and perform crosspoint switching.
+These cards carry the standard 121285-1 Audio Time Base Module and 121295-1 TDM Audio Crosspoint Module to generate system references and perform crosspoint switching.

 When installed, audio crosspoints respond directly over the MX bus to the SC4 controller, reporting their part number and the status of the audio reference.
-This card also contains two native MADI input and output ports that are fed directly into the TDM crosspoint on port 6 (IO's 1536-1663).
-The card's default configuration is to accept TDM audio streams from its 6 input card slots, the onboard MADI, and the last 5 TDM audio signals from the BNC's for inputs (67-71).
-The input side can be modified with all inputs coming from the video BNC's (60-71).
+This card also contains two native MADI input and output ports that are fed directly into the TDM crosspoint on port 6 (IOs 1536-1663).
+The card's default configuration is to accept TDM audio streams from its 6 input card slots, the onboard MADI, and the last 5

+TDM audio signals from the BNCs for inputs (6771).
+The input side can be modified with all inputs coming from the video BNCs (60-71).

-The 72x72 AV router drives its local output cards on ports 0-5; the local MADI on port 6, and output BNC's to 60-71, with another copy of ports 0-11.
+The 72 x 72 AV router drives its local output cards on ports 0-5; the local MADI on port 6, and output BNCs to 60-71, with another copy of ports 0-11.